Diabetic Heart Disease

 Linking Diabetes and Heart Disease

-- Cardiovascular diseases, including heart attack and stroke, account for two-thirds to three-quarters of all diabetes-related deaths.
+- Cardiovascular diseases, including heart attack and stroke, account for about 65 to 75 percent of all diabetes-related deaths.

-- Heart disease strikes people with diabetes two to three times as often as people without diabetes.
+- Heart disease strikes people with diabetes two to four times as often as people without diabetes.

 - People with diabetes are as likely to have a heart attack as people without diabetes who have already had a heart attack.

 - People with diabetes are also at increased risk for heart failure, a condition in which the heart is unable to pump blood adequately.
-This can lead to fluid buildup in the lungs, which causes difficulty breathing, as well as fluid retention in other parts of the body, particularly the legs.
+This can lead to fluid buildup in the lungs, as well as fluid retention in other parts of the body, particularly the legs.

 Why the Increased Risk?

-The risk also increases due to other factors that interact with diabetes.
-For example, the blood vessels in patients with diabetes are more susceptible to injury from other risk factors such as smoking, high cholesterol and high blood pressure.
+- Blood vessels of diabetic patients are more susceptible to injury from other risk factors such as smoking, high cholesterol and high blood pressure.
 More than 90 percent of diabetes patients have one or more of these additional risk factors.

 - Quitting smoking

-- Revascularization (re-establishment of adequate blood flow within the artery), including angioplasty to open clogged arteries with a balloon or stent or coronary artery bypass surgery (CABG) based on individual patient characteristics.
+- Revascularization (re-establishment of adequate blood flow within the artery), including angioplasty or coronary artery bypass surgery (CABG) based on your needs.